Bird's Eye View Based Pretrained World model for Visual Navigation: Proposed Method

 We also utilize the LSTM model for rejecting erroneous predictions by the ResNet-50, further enhancing the system's robustness against noise.
 If the processed prediction $\Bar{z}_t$ from the perception model is estimated with confidence score $\tau_t$, obtained from either cosine-similarity or MSE, below a predefined threshold $\rho$, we deliberately discard $\Bar{z}_t$ and opt for $\hat{z}_t$.
 In such instances, we resort to the output of the LSTM at the previous time-step.
 This module is known as \textit{Temporal State Checking (TSC)}:

-Apart from adding robustness to the system using TSC, the utilization of the Memory model also serves as the crucial purpose of performing interpolation for the robots state in instances where actual observations $o_t$ are delayed.
-This ensures the continuity and reliability of the entire system.
-There is often a notable discrepancy in the update frequencies between control signals and camera frames.
-Typically, control signals exhibit a significantly higher update rate compared to the incoming stream of camera frames.
-In some other cases, Large pretrained perception models tend to slow-down estimating the embedding from the observation.
+Apart from adding robustness to the system using TSC, the utilization of the Memory model also serves as the crucial purpose of performing interpolation for the robots state in instances where actual observations $o_t$ are delayed, ensuring the continuity and reliability of the entire system.
+There is often a notable discrepancy in the update frequencies between control signals and camera frames, since control signals often exhibit a significantly higher update rate (50Hz) compared to the incoming stream of camera frames (15Hz).
+Values mentioned in brackets is in regards to our setup.
+This is also beneficial in the case of the recent large vision-language models like RT-X \cite{DBLP:journals/corr/abs-2310-08864} that could solve many robotic tasks, but with a caveat of operating at a lower frequency, typically around 5Hz.